aavalerin/4x4-Keypad-Reader-on-a-Xilinx-Artix-7-FPGA/README.md

 Control of the Output Columns: This part is a sequential circuit/design.
 It basically turns on/off each column one at a time at a specific frequency of 500Hz.
 This module is always active.

 Debouncing of the Row Input Signals: The debouncer is also a sequential circuit and is a very common design found in almost every Digital Electronics textbook or tutorial.
-What it does is manage the signal from a physical switch at a lower frequency, converting a noisy signal into a clean, stable signal.
+What it does is manage the signal from a physical switch at a lower frequency, converting a noisy signal into a clean and stable signal.
 If you're not familiar with it, you should check it out on YouTube—there are great explanations available.
 This module detects a clear "1" for each input row at a frequency of 1kHz.

 Decoder for the Button Pressed: This is essentially a simple if/else logic system.
 Given a specific row and column number, it returns which key was pressed ("1,2,3,4,5,6,7,8,9,A,B,C,D,*,#").
 This module is combinational and really simple.